are two stories

 other observers may have would thus be appreciated.

-Some of the feedback that I have received disagrees with
+Some of the feedback that I have received

 the conclusions that I have presented in the model.
 Readers should